PatrikSteuer/SpringCloudTelemetry/README.md

 More details on how to configure Spring Boot logging can be found [here](https://docs.spring.io/spring-boot/docs/current/reference/html/howto.html#howto-logging).

 `rsyslog`, on the other hand, is started as a docker container (as configured in `scripts/influx-grafana-docker-compose.yml`) and runs on port `6514` - exactly where the log appender is writing the logs to.
-The configurations for `rsyslog` are contained in `scripts/rsyslog/config/rsyslog.conf` which contains the following line:
+The configurations for `rsyslog` are contained in `scripts/rsyslog/config/rsyslog.conf` (and `scripts/rsyslog/config/container_config`) which contains the following line:

 ```shell
 action(type="omfwd" Protocol="tcp" TCP_Framing="octet-counted" Target="telegraf" Port="7777" Template="RSYSLOG_SyslogProtocol23Format")